Kishore11N/LCA-Java/README.md

 My Git Access code interrogates the API to collect information from a user's repository to find :
  - The name of each contributor
  - The number of commits/contributions each contributor made
- - The number of repositories each of the contributors worked on
+ - The number of repositories each of the contributors had worked on previously

 The output of my code is a csv file, that can then be used as an input in the D3.js visualisation.